Lava-Iris/Medical-Chatbot/README.md

 3. open base.html in browser

-Note: Currently the chabot inly works for symptoms and diseases in the symptoms.json and diseases.json files.
+Note: Currently the chabot only works for symptoms and diseases in the symptoms.json and diseases.json files.
 You can add new symptoms or diseases by modifying these files.